 Speech Code Rating

 No student shall be involved in disorderly or obscene conduct.
-Such conduct includes, but is not limited to: fighting, creating a disturbance, obscene language, verbal or physical harassment, making excessive noise.
-Disorderly or obscene conduct on campus, at any UMW-sponsored event, or while operating or traveling in any Mary Washington or state-owned vehicle, should be reported to the Office of Student Conduct and Responsibility (OSCAR), or, in urgent situations, to University Police.
+Such conduct includes, but is not limited to: fighting, creating a disturbance, verbal, or physical harassment, making excessive noise.

 All members share the obligation to respect the right to freedom of inquiry, of religion, of speech, of press, of peaceful assemblage, of association, and of petition to the institution for a redress of grievances.

 B.8.1.
 Policy on Sexual and Gender-Based Harassment and Other Forms of Interpersonal Violence

 Sexual Harassment means conduct on the basis of sex that satisfies one or more of the following: ...
 Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to…